A Butcher, A Baker, A Cabinet Maker… What Do We Have In Common With Them?

 Like most businesses, scrap metal recycling has many moving parts.
-There are jobs in administration, human resources, sales and marketing, accounting, IT and so on.
+There are jobs in administration, human resources, sales and marketing, accounting, IT, and so on.

-But there are also skilled jobs which we feel should qualify as trades but that are not regarded as such.
+But there are also skilled jobs that we feel should qualify as trades but that are not regarded as such.
 For example, there is an extensive apprenticeship involved for our buyers to become knowledgeable in identifying all of the different metals and alloys which we buy and sell and in becoming familiar with their chemistry and proper handling.